Lorenz-127/THE-CONVERSIONATOR/README.md

 - I used alt="", aria-labels and semantic elements like as much as possible to make the site easy to navigate and understand by keyboard and/or screen reader users.

+- All icons on the page scale by a factor of 1.7 when clicked to give the user visual feedback for their action.

 - The overlay menu closes by click, with ESC, or backspace key, all fields can be accessed using the tab key.

-- The fields update themselves automatically as soon as the required parameters are entered.
+- The fields update themselves automatically as soon as the required parameters are entered.\
 Therefore, an additional action such as pressing the enter key or clicking a calculate button is not necessary.

 ### Features Left to Implement

-- API access for the currency calculator
+- API access for the currency calculator to get live conversion rates

-- Google map integration for traffic forecast
+- Integration of Google Maps for live traffic forecasts and route planning.

 - Weather app to forecast the conditions for your journey.

 - Theme toggle that the user can switch between dark and light mode.

+- Add login and registration to give users the opportunity to plan and manage trips in advance.

 [Top](#contents)